 What do I need to get homeowners insurance in Texas?

-Whether you’re buying your home or just looking to switch to a new insurance provider, you’ll need to provide some personal information.
-You’ll also provide the address of the home.
+Whether you’re buying your home or just looking to switch to a new insurance provider, you’ll need to provide some personal information, as well as your home’s address.
 Any additional information that is needed will be requested by the insurance provider.

 Does flood insurance come with my homeowners insurance policy?